jonathanong/ci-workshop/README.md

   - Server examples:
     - Test that a function works correctly
     - Test that a single API call returns a valid response
-- Integration Testing - validate that your components work correctly together.
+- Integration Testing - validate that your components work correctly together
   - React examples:
     - Snapshot tests w/ different props
     - Testing the entire redux store